-The SEPP provides that Council must not refuse an application for a group home unless it has considered an assessment of the community's need for the subject group home.
-It is not the needs of the immediate locality, Tullera, for such a facility that should be considered rather Council cannot refuse this DA unless it has considered the greater community's need for this facility.
+DEVELOPMENT APPLICATION NO. 2002/668 - Proposed Transitional Group Home needs of the immediate locality, Tullera, for such a facility that should be considered rather Council cannot refuse this DA unless it has considered the greater community's need for this facility.
 If Council was of a mind to refuse the application then the matter would have to be deferred until the February meeting to enable a comprehensive assessment of the needs for such a facility to be considered.
 It was considered that such an assessment was unnecessary as the application should be approved.
 Further, the Department of Juvenile Justice and DOC's support the need for the facility.